Code-Institute-Submissions/IFDMSP-A/README.md

 ## Colour Scheme

 * Because the application is supposed to be a game.
-I scoured retro gaming on google to asses typical color schemes.
+I scoured retro gaming on google to asses typical colour schemes.
 A lot of retro fun games had bright primary colors woven into its fabric.
-This was mainly due to limitation of graphics cards in early computer systems.
-However such colors were put to good use and calm colors were used for main spacial areas, and bright colors for stand out elements.
+This was mainly due to the limitation of graphics cards in early computer systems.
+However such colours were put to good use and calm colours were used for main spacial areas and bright colours for stand out of some elements.

-* Dark Blue ,grey & Dark Red used mainly for standout but calm.
+* Dark Blue, Grey & Dark Red used mainly for standout but calm.
 * Red was used frequently for danger.
 * Lastly, lots of flashing was used to denote action or activity.
 A quick visit to an early arcade machine would confirm this approach.